CloudDevOpsVisions/Docs/mics/CoC and FAQ/README.md

 [https://github.com/DevOpsVisions/EasyApp/](https://github.com/DevOpsVisions/EasyApp/)

 ## Where can I find past and future events?
-You can click on Events on the Facebook page and you will find them, here is the link [https://www.facebook.com/pg/vsalmplanet/events/](https://www.facebook.com/pg/vsalmplanet/events/)
+You can click on Events on the Facebook page and you will find them, here is the link:
+[https://www.facebook.com/pg/vsalmplanet/events/](https://www.facebook.com/pg/vsalmplanet/events/)

 ## Where can I find and download the presentations for the previous events?